Gingerbread Star Tree

 - Cookie cuttersround (2-1/2 inches, 2 inches and 1-1/2 inches) and star-shaped (3 inches, 2 inches and 1 inch)

-- Cut two circles using a floured 2-1/2-in. round cookie cutter.
+- Make circles and small stars: Cut two circles using a floured 2-1/2-in. round cookie cutter.
 Cut 12 circles using a floured 2-in. round cookie cutter.
 Cut two circles using a floured 1-1/2-in. round cookie cutter.
-Cut remaining dough using floured star-shaped cookie cutters.
-Reroll scraps.
+Cut remaining dough using floured star-shaped cookie cutters, re-rolling scraps.
 Place on greased baking sheets.
 Bake at 325° for 10-12 minutes or until set.
 Remove to wire racks to cool.

-- For one batch of icing: In a large bowl, combine 3-3/4 cups confectioners' sugar, 3 tablespoons meringue powder and 5 tablespoons water; beat on low speed just until combined.
+- Make icing: In a large bowl, combine 3-3/4 cups confectioners' sugar, 3 tablespoons meringue powder and 5 tablespoons water; beat on low speed just until combined.
 Beat on high for 4-5 minutes or until stiff peaks form.
 Keep icing covered at all times with a damp cloth.
 If necessary, beat again on high speed to restore texture.

-- To decorate: Prepare a second batch of icing.
-Cut a small hole in the corner of a pastry or plastic bag; insert #101 petal tip.
+- Decorate tree: Prepare a second batch of icing.
+Cut a small hole in the corner of a pastry or plastic bag; insert a small pastry tip.
 Fill bag with icing.
-Decorate tree as desired with icing, edible glitter and candy.
+Decorate tree as desired with icing, candy and confectioners sugar.
 Decorate a 2-in. star cookie as desired; secure on the treetop with icing.

-- To decorate small star cookies: Dip cookies in melted candy coating; place on waxed paper and let stand until set.
+- Decorate small star cookies: Dip cookies in melted candy coating; place on waxed paper and let stand until set.
 Sprinkle white cookies with edible glitter.
 Leave some cookies plain if desired.
 Gently place cookies onto tree branches and on the serving platter.
-Yield: 1 gingerbread tree and 3 dozen small star cookies.

 What can i add instead of molasses?